LincaMarius/ISAP-1_Logisim_Simulation/README.md

 | Disabled |  1  |  0  |  1  |
 | Disabled |  1  |  1  |  1  |

+These signals, in the case of a memory chip are active low.

 The ISAP-1 computer uses two active high signals DM and W to control the RAM memory:

 |          | DM  |  W  |